 With 18 member states, ESA had a 2009 budget of €## billion (US$## billion), approximately ##% more than the 2008 budget of €## billion (US$## billion).
 The largest ESA funding line items are the Ariane and Vega launch vehicles, at ##% of ESA’s 2009 budget, and Earth observation activities at ##% of the budget, including projects such as the European Remote Sensing series of satellites, the Soil Moisture and Ocean Salinity satellite, and the new Sentinel series of satellites to be developed in connection with GMES.

 The activities of spacefaring nations increased in 2008, and the policies of those and other countries continue to evolve.
-These policy changes often reflect the need to fund or authorize activities in response to steps taken by other national space programs, particularly when matters of national de… This article is for subscribers.
-Please sign up…
+These policy changes often reflect the need to fund or authorize activities in response to steps taken by other national space programs, particularly when matters of national de… Thank you for visiting The Space Report!
+The…

 The trend of globalization in space activity continues, with nations entering into agreements to use each other’s infrastructure and space assets.
 Two decades ago only the United States, the Soviet Union, Europe, and China regularly launched and deployed satellites and other missions to space.
-Today… This article is for subscribers.
-Please sign up for a…
+Today… Thank you for visiting The Space Report!
+The Authoritative Guide…

 A collaborative effort between NASA and the University of Alabama at Birmingham (UAB) involves using satellite imagery to study and combat disease.
 Although this type of collaboration has occurred before, the new effort aims to formalize a training program.